pyedifice/pyedifice/docs/source/tutorial.rst

         export EDIFICE_QT_VERSION=PyQt6

-Let us create the basic skeleton of our UI.
+Let’s create the basic skeleton of our UI.
 Copy this code into a new file, for example tutorial.py::

     from edifice import App, Label, TextInput, HBoxView, Window, component